agustinustheo/icp-scanner/README.md

 - Configurable date window for filtering transactions (default: June 1, 2025 to now)
 - Supports both principal and legacy account ID matching
 - Safe environment variable handling with sensible defaults

+### Rosetta Flow Retriever

+- Query transaction flows using the Rosetta API
+- Analyze multiple deposit addresses in batch
+- Generate detailed transaction reports (JSON and CSV)
+- **Counterparty Tracking**: Identify and analyze all addresses that interact with your accounts
+- Aggregate transaction statistics by counterparty
+- Support for ICP and ICRC tokens (ckBTC, ckUSDC, ckUSDT)

 ## Prerequisites